czi-catalystproject/hub-champion-training/README.md

 ## Deployment

-On push to main, the website will be deployed at [https://czi-catalystproject.github.io/hub-champion-training/](https://czi-catalystproject.github.io/hub-champion-training/) via the GitHub actions defined in `.github/workflows`.
+On push to main, the Hub Champion Training website will be deployed at [https://czi-catalystproject.github.io/hub-champion-training/](https://czi-catalystproject.github.io/hub-champion-training/) via the GitHub actions defined in `.github/workflows`.

 ## Authors